nicole-marhold/-MCCE-VIRTP-Fernlehre-1/README.md

 #### Datenbank-Schema:
 ![grafik](https://user-images.githubusercontent.com/61579665/150421026-a380eb34-e13d-467c-9a83-d2d3008a9e63.png)

+# Prerequisites
+- Install Terraform
+- Get AWS CLI Credentials from AWS Academy (e.g. in the file ~/.aws/credentials)

+## Usage
+This command is used to initialize a working directory containing Terraform configuration files.
+This is the first command that should be run after writing a new Terraform configuration or cloning an existing one from version control: terraform init

+This command creates an execution plan, which lets you preview the changes that Terraform plan to make to your infrastructur: terraform plan

+This command executes the actions proposed in a Terraform plan. terraform apply

 ## Occurred problem
 Unfortunately, the output of the web server does not work properly.
 There is a problem with the JSON decoding, which could not be solved by our side.